Western Canadian Rock Phosphate Incubation Study

 - rock phosphate

-Plant available sulfur was maximized with the use of Bio-Sul followed by the compost and ES, ES alone and the check.
-As expected, rock phosphate appears to have zero to very limited impact on available sulfur while Bio-Sul/ES had a high degree of influence on phosphate availability due to the acidic nature of sulfur.
+According to table 2, plant available sulphur was maximized with the use of compost and elemental sulphur, elemental sulphur alone and the check.
+As expected rock phosphate appears to have zero to very limited impact on available sulphur while elemental sulphur had a high degree of influence on phosphate availability due to the acidic nature of sulphur.

 The lower water solubility of rock phosphate versus commercial fertilizer can be beneficial because phosphate is available over a longer period of time and not prone to phosphate leeching (as is a concern with commercial fertilizers).
 On pH neutral and alkaline soils rock phosphate should be blended with other crop inputs such as elemental sulphur to maximize phosphate availability.